mario872/sentralify/README.md

 ]
 ```
 To get the your attendance status on the first day of the school year, you would call ```sentralify(config)['student_details']['attendance'][0][0][0]['status']```.
 The three zeros are the term, the week number in the term, and the day of the week.

+#### ICS Timetable
+If you, for example, wanted to import your timetable into your calendar, then you would export your timetable as an ICS file, and import it into, say, Google Calendar.
+This is how you can, for whatever reason, access your timetable in an ICS format using Sentralify.
+To parse the ICS data in python, you can use the [ics PyPi library](https://pypi.org/project/ics/).
+To access the ICS data use: `sentralify(config)['ics']`

 ### That's all folks!
 That's all of my documentation for now, I think I've covered everything, now it's up to you to take this project places!